samuel-asleep/domain-reg/README.md

 ## API Endpoints

+### Web Interface
-- `GET /` - Home page with UI
+- `GET /` - Modern web interface with dashboard, API docs, and tools

+### JSON API Endpoints
-- `POST /verify-auth` - Verify that your cookies are valid
+- `POST /api/verify-auth` - Verify that your cookies are valid
 - `GET /accounts` - List all hosting accounts
 - `GET /accounts/:accountId/domains` - List domains for an account
-- `GET /accounts/:accountId/domains/:domain/dns` - List DNS records
+- `GET /accounts/:accountId/domains/:domain/dns` - List DNS records for a domain
+- `GET /api/subdomain-extensions` - Get available subdomain extensions (uses DEFAULT_ACCOUNT_ID)
+- `GET /accounts/:accountId/subdomain-extensions` - Get subdomain extensions for specific account
-- `POST /register-domain` - Register a free InfinityFree subdomain
+- `POST /api/register-domain` - Register a free InfinityFree subdomain (JSON)
-- `POST /register-subdomain` - Register a custom subdomain
+- `POST /api/register-subdomain` - Register a custom subdomain (JSON)
-- `POST /create-cname` - Create a CNAME DNS record
+- `POST /api/create-cname` - Create a CNAME DNS record (JSON)
+- `GET /api/dns-records?domain=example.com` - Get DNS records for a domain (uses DEFAULT_ACCOUNT_ID)

+### Legacy Form Endpoints (HTML responses)
+- `POST /verify-auth` - Verify authentication (returns HTML)
+- `POST /register-domain` - Register domain (returns HTML)
+- `POST /register-subdomain` - Register subdomain (returns HTML)
+- `POST /create-cname` - Create CNAME record (returns HTML)

+For complete API documentation with request/response examples, visit the **API Documentation** tab in the web interface.

+## Environment Variables

+- `INFINITYFREE_COOKIES` (Required) - Your InfinityFree session cookies
+- `DEFAULT_ACCOUNT_ID` (Optional) - Default account ID to use when not specified in API requests
+  - Format: `if0_12345678`
+  - Never exposed to the frontend for security
+  - Used internally by the API for simplified requests

 ## Security Notes

 - Keep your `.env` file secure and never commit it to version control
 - Cookies may expire after some time - you'll need to refresh them
 - The application uses the cookies to authenticate as you on InfinityFree
+- The `DEFAULT_ACCOUNT_ID` is never sent to the frontend or exposed in API responses
+- Docker images exclude `.env` files via `.dockerignore` for security

+## Production Deployment

+The Dockerfile is optimized for production:
+- Multi-stage build for smaller image size
+- Runs as non-root user for security
+- Uses Node.js 20 Alpine for minimal footprint
+- Includes health checks in docker-compose.yml
+- Automatic restart on failure

 ## Tech Stack

-- Node.js
-- Express.js
+- **Backend**: Node.js, Express.js
-- Axios (with cookie jar support)
+- **HTTP Client**: Axios (with cookie jar support)
-- Cheerio (for HTML parsing)
+- **HTML Parsing**: Cheerio
-- Puppeteer-core (for browser automation)
+- **Browser Automation**: Puppeteer-core (for complex forms)
+- **Frontend**: Vanilla JavaScript, Modern CSS with gradients
+- **Deployment**: Docker, Docker Compose